Exciting Events for the School Year

 This free art education program sends trained arts educators from Artis—Naples to local schools in order to provide interactive presentations and hands-on art projects.
 Encouraging curiosity and creative problem solving, ArtSmart brings the art world to the classroom.

-To participate, please contact Jessica Wozniak at jwozniak@artisnaples.org.
+To participate, please contact Jessica Wozniak, school and family programs manager, at jwozniak@artisnaples.org.

-ArtSmart in School is supported by a grant from Suncoast Credit Union.
+ArtSmart in School is supported by grants from Suncoast Credit Union and the Berry Family Foundation.

 Education Tours